 Radiation therapy patients may develop lymphedema.
 Methodist Therapy has physical therapists specially trained in lymphedema management.
 This consists of four components: massage to facilitate draining the lymph nodes, skin care, exercise and compression.

 Nutrition is always a concern for cancer patients.
 Many find that they cannot eat certain foods, or cannot consume an appropriate level of calories.
 That’s why Thompson at Methodist offers weekly nutritional counseling sessions for patients.

-The Hospitality Houses: Manly House and CALM House
+The Hospitality Houses: Manly House, CALM House and UT-Battelle/Pro2Serve House

 For information and room availability, please call the Hospitality Houses at (865) 835-4358 between the hours of 8:30 a.m. and 5:00 p.m.
 For after hours assistance, call (865) 835-1000.
 Learn more about the Hospitality Houses.

 Thompson Cancer Survival Center at Methodist works closely with the Cancer Support Community to provide psychological, educational and social support services to cancer patients, their families and their friends.